abhinayperala/Nephroplus/README.md

 - ✅ Extracts raw text from scanned lab reports using Tesseract OCR.
 - ✅ Applies image preprocessing using OpenCV for better accuracy.
 - ✅ Parses the text into structured sections like hospital info, patient info, test results, etc.
-- ✅ Outputs clean JSON following the Hackathon schema.
+- ✅ Outputs clean JSON

 ---